cloudify-cosmo/cloudify-dev/manuals/README.md

 # Re-taging and updating build branch

 All cloudify repositories have tags corresponding to a particular version.
-They also a build-<version> branch, which the tag was created from at release time.
+They also have a build-<version> branch, which the tag was created from at release time.
 These tags are created automatically, However, sometimes a need arises to re-tag a repository after the version was already released.
 To do so, follow the following instructions: